 If you decide to skip proof of onward travel, we suggest you allow extra time at the airport in case you get into one of the situations described above.

 Finally, be advised that there are stories circulating on the internet of companies selling rented tickets who don’t deliver as promised or who are simply selling ‘fake’ ticket documents.
 Consumers should be aware of these schemes and only do business with those outfits that get excellent reviews.

-Full disclosure: we get nothing from Best Onward Ticket for this article.
+Note: we get nothing in return from Best Onward Ticket for this article.